Dalila Ippólito

-Dalila Belén Ippolito (born 24 March 2002) is an Argentine footballer who plays as a midfielder for Serie A club Parma and the Argentina national team.
+Dalila Belén Ippolito (born 24 March 2002) is an Argentine professional footballer who plays as a midfielder for Grasshopper Club Zurich and the Argentina women's national team.

 Club career

 In 2015, Ippolito debuted for River Plate at the age of 13.

 In August 2020, Ippolito signed for Italian team Juventus.
 On 30 July 2021, she moved to Pomigliano on loan.
 She signed for Parma in August 2022.

+In 2023, after appearing at the World Cup, she returned to Pomigliano.

 International career

 On 22 May 2019, Ippolito was included in Argentina's squad for the 2019 FIFA Women's World Cup in France.
 On 24 May 2019, she appeared in a match against Uruguay, which finished as a 3–1 win.

+She was again named to the Argentina squad for the 2023 FIFA Women's World Cup and appeared in two games.